anttiviljami/pdf-api-chromeless/README.md

 ## #APIOpsLive Live Coding

-The development of this microservice was livestreamed entirely on [twitch.tv](https://twitch.tv/anttiviljami)
+The development of this microservice was livestreamed on [twitch.tv](https://twitch.tv/anttiviljami).

+You can watch the entire live coding session on [YouTube](https://youtu.be/hDotI9wYH-s)

-Read more on Medium.com:
+Read more about it on Medium.com:

 * [Blog Post](https://medium.com/apiops/lets-try-live-api-coding-with-forbes-featured-hacker-viljami-kuosmanen-a945d1301720)
 * [Postmortem](https://medium.com/apiops/sunday-afternoon-apiopslive-building-api-from-scratch-with-viljami-kuosmanen-a049610efc4c)